GEO4990 – The Earth System

 - PhD candidates at the Department of Geosciences and Master students in Geosciences, programme option Meteorology and Oceanography

-- Other PhD students and visiting PhD students, and Master students in Geosciences, other programme options
+- Other PhD candidates and visiting PhD candidates, and Master students in Geosciences, other programme options

 - Master’s level exchange students and other master’s level students at the MN Faculty